"Weird Al" Yankovic: Writers Guild of America Awards

+Astronomical bodies

+As of 7 September 2026, The International Astronomical Union designates minor planet 14331 as asteroid Alyankovic.
+The nomination comes from researchers Allison McGraw, Tim McCoy, Melissa Brucker and astrophysicist Steve Desch.
+Weird Al was nominated and honored on the basis of his outsized contributions to nerd culture and his science-related music.
+Alyankovic orbits the sun approximately once every 3.8 years and resides in the Asteroid Belt between Jupiter and Mars.

 Band members

 Yankovic's core band, consisting of Jon "Bermuda" Schwartz, Jim West, and Steve Jay, have performed with him for more than 40 years, and grew with the addition of Rubén Valtierra.
-Yankovic credits this group as having the flexibility to play any musical genre, allowing him to perform songs across a wide range of musical styles, in addition to "we’re kind of telepathic in the way we communicate now, so we’re a lot better than we were back in the day".
-With his 2025 "Bigger & Weirder tour, Yankovic added four additional members, Probyn Gregory, Scheila Gonzalez, Payton Velligan, and Monique Donnelly, all together that add a range of additional instruments that Yankovic can incorporate, in addition for three-part female vocal harmony with Gonzalez, Velligan, and Donnelly.
+Yankovic credits this group as having the flexibility to play any musical genre, allowing him to perform songs across a wide range of musical styles, in addition to "we're kind of telepathic in the way we communicate now, so we're a lot better than we were back in the day".
+With his 2025 Bigger & Weirder Tour, Yankovic added four additional members, Probyn Gregory, Scheila Gonzalez, Payton Velligan, and Monique Donnelly, all together that add a range of additional instruments that Yankovic can incorporate, in addition for three-part female vocal harmony with Gonzalez, Velligan, and Donnelly.